gauntlt/gauntlt-server/README.md

 gauntlt-server
 ==============

-keeps track of gauntlt runs
+keeps track of gauntlt runs and shows the state in a webapp.